elibroftw/blog.elijahlopez.ca/content/posts/representative-proportional-voting.md

         - For each party that has unassigned seats, assign a seat to an unelected riding with the highest percentage voting for that party.
 6. Use a list or graph of all ridings with their assigned representative to keep track of seat assignment / election results.

-## 44th 2021 General Elections FPTP Versus RPV
+## 44th 2021 General Elections FPTP Versus FSP

-I wrote the first draft of this article in Nov-2021, however I wanted to show how the 2021 election would be different if RPV was used rather than FPTP before I shared RPV to everyone.
+I wrote the first draft of this article in Nov-2021, however I wanted to show how the 2021 election would be different if FSP was used rather than FPTP before I shared FSP to everyone.

-Methodology: I wrote Python code that downloaded 2021 election polling data, transformed that data to be useful, implemented the RPV algorithm, supplied data to the algorithm, and lastly summarized the results for consumption.
+Methodology: I wrote Python code that downloaded 2021 election polling data, transformed that data to be useful, implemented the FSP algorithm, supplied data to the algorithm, and lastly summarized the results for consumption.

 ### Vote Distribution